 Let’s find out some more about how to miss a target.

 The positive miss and how you get it

-Take a view on where the ball would be if you miss.
+Take a view of where the ball would be if you miss.
 If this sounds too weird, think about this example.
-On a tee shot, you will often be considering what is the best side of the fairway to end up on even if you miss.
+On a tee shot, you will often be considering what is the best side to hit the fairway even if you miss.

 You have your target.
 That target is your ideal.
 But you are confident in the knowledge that you will often miss this target.
 Prepare yourself for this.
 You know that landing the ball on one side of the fairway will give you a much better chance than landing on the other side.
 So, an essential part of your strategy is to ensure that your ball never deviates from your preferred area.

 It is a safe play.
 You still have a good chance at coming in under par.
 And you know that you are not creating harm and trouble by letting the ball go off into a hazard.
-You are not ending up with the ball at an angle which becomes impossible to play.
+You are not ending up with the ball at an angle that makes your next shot impossible to play.